CharmedSatyr/charmedsatyr_com/README.md

-# charmedsatyr.com
+# CharmedSatyr.com

-I'm learning how to code!
+I'm learning to code!

+This is a personal portfolio page illustrating my coding journey.

-Track my progress at https://CharmedSatyr.com
+See my progress at https://CharmedSatyr.com